60 WORDS FINAL WEB TRANSCRIPT (January 7, 2020 version)

 JAD: But how?
 How -- like, because you read the thing and you don't see any mention of Guantanamo Bay in those 60 words.

 JOHN BELLINGER: It doesn't mention detention.
 It doesn't mention drone strikes.
 It doesn't mention drone strikes against American citizens.

 JAD: Okay, so that guy, he was one of the first folks we called to help us decode this.
 That's -- that's John Bellinger.

-JOHN BELLINGER: I served as the legal advisor for the National Security Council from 2001 to 2005, and as the legal advisor for the Department of State from 2005 to 2009.
+JOHN BELLINGER: I served as the legal adviser for the National Security Council from 2001 to 2005, and as the legal adviser for the Department of State from 2005 to 2009.

 ROBERT: You can't do any speed dating with -- with a credential like that, because the date will be over.

 JAD: And we asked him like, "Okay, so detention isn't anywhere in this document.
 So how do you read detention from these 60 words?"

 JOHN BELLINGER: The argument with which I am comfortable as a legal matter ...

 JAD: Is this.
 He says if you go eight words into those 60 words ...

 JAD: And you get to the phrase ...